mapbox/node-pre-gyp/README.md

     npm install node-pre-gyp -g

+3. Create an `~/.node-pre-gyprc` file with `accessKeyId` and `secretAccessKey` values.

+Or provide those options in any way compatible with [RC](https://github.com/dominictarr/rc#standards).
+You may also need to specify the `region` if it is not explicit in the `remote_uri` value you use.
+The `bucket` can also be specified but it is optional because `node-pre-gyp` will detect it from the `remote_uri` value.

-3. Package and publish your build for a given platform
+4. Package and publish your build for a given platform

     node-pre-gyp package publish

+Note: if you hit the error `Hostname/IP doesn't match certificate's altnames` it likely means that you need to provide the `region` option in your config.

 # Modules using `node-pre-gyp`: